CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 for example List<String>

 #### What is the benefit of having “generic” containers?

+Because this way you can store several types in one written class

 #### Given two Java programs on two different machines.
 How can you communicate between the two?
 What are the possible ways?

+POST/GET/PUT/DELETE HTTP requests

+Or you could set a remote database/file that is accessible by the two programs, and you write in that file by the two programs, then they communicate indirectly

 #### What is an annotation?
 What can be annotated and how?
 Show examples.

+A form of metadata.
+They have no direct effect on the operation of the code.
+They can be used to detect compile errors, or warnings, to generate code, or to be examined through runtime.
+Classes, methods, variables, parameters and Java packages may be annotated

 ### C&#35;